Blog - 10 November 2021

 Music shows are another activity for kids that make the most from recycled materials.
 You’ll often see children making their own musical instruments to perform in a band together.

-National Recycling Week is held from 8 November – 14 November this year and is an opportunity for children in Outside School Hours Care to enhance their knowledge about recycling to create a more sustainable world.
+Experience the fun in saving the world as we create our own Rubbish Robots in Your OSHC After School Care from 13-17 November in celebration of National Recycling Week.
+It's an opportunity for children in Outside School Hours Care to enhance their knowledge about recycling to create a more sustainable world.
 To learn more about our Camp Australia, visit www.campaustralia.com.au.